 Above - the first Three Mesquiteers grouping for Republic Pictures --- from L-to-R are Syd Saylor, Ray 'Crash' Corrigan and Bob Livingston.
 Saylor's film career spanned from the mid 1920s until the early 1960s.

-The plotline of the initial film had the trio pals returning from WWI to find crooks ruling the range.
+The plotline of the initial film had the three pals returning from WWI to find crooks ruling the range.
 From L-to-R are: Bob Livingston, Syd (sometimes spelled Sid) Saylor and Ray 'Crash' Corrigan doin' battle!

 (Courtesy of Minard Coons)